-The State of Colorado has enacted a law requiring all ATVs and dirt bikes operated on public lands in Colorado to meet a sound limit of 99 dB(A) measured using the SAE J 1287 20" stationary sound test if manufactured before 1/1/98 and 96 dB(A) if manufactured after 1/1/98.
-The law takes effect on July 1, 2010.
+Colorado has enacted a law requiring all ATVs and dirt bikes operated on public lands in Colorado to meet a sound limit of 99 dB(A) measured using the SAE J 1287 20" stationary sound test if manufactured before 1/1/98 and 96 dB(A) if manufactured after 1/1/98.
 Please get your OHV checked to be in compliance.
 For more information click here: Stay the Trail

-- All OHVs must have a spark-arresting device on public lands.
+- All OHVs on public lands must have a spark-arresting device.